mattstyles/poc-relay/readme.md

 Create a github token in order to access the github api (it’ll need repo access) and add it to `.env.example`.
 Rename to `.env`.

+The start script also requires [watchman](https://facebook.github.io/watchman/docs/install.html) to be installed.

 ```sh
 yarn
 yarn start